Wolfstein (book): Plot summary

 As Wolfstein is leaving, he sees Serena whom he blames for the murder.
 He stabs and kills her then flees.

 He finds lodging in an inn.
 A man of "a gigantic stature and masked" seeks to see him.
 It is Barozzi.
 Wolfstein is shocked to meet him again.

 Barozzi explains to him that he had saved him from certain death.
 In return, he wants to obtain a favor or promise from Wolfstein.

 He asks Wolfstein to promise to protect him and to bury him after his death.
 Wolfstein agrees.
 Barozzi departs.

-Wolftsein then has a dream.
+Wolfstein then has a dream.
 He is at the edge of a precipice when a gigantic figure approaches him to push him off the cliff.
 Barozzi dashed forward and "rescued him from the monster".
 The figure then grabbed Barozzi and threw him from the cliff.
 Barozzi fell with groans.

 Barozzi returned to Wolfstein's apartment.
 He reveals to him that his identity and background will remain a mystery or secret.
 He has followed Wolfstein and has sought to influence his life.
 Under the title "Barozzi's Narrative" he recounts his career as an alchemist seeking to find the secrets to nature and immortality.

 "From my earliest youth, (before it was quenched by complete satiation), curiosity inspired me with the desire of unveiling the latent mysteries of nature."
 He departed on a "precarious journey" from his home in Salamanca, Spain.

 He faced self-destruction when engulfed by a tide but was saved when a nearby bell from a convent roused him.

 He then fell asleep and dreamed that he was on a precipice where a phantom appeared who asked him: "Wilt thou come with me --- wilt thou be mine?"
 Wolfstein refused.
 Then he heard voices that were like "the dissolution of nature".

 He was seized by a figure "more hideous that the imagination of man can pourtray."
 The figure then demanded that he relent.
 He was taken to the precipice and was to be thrown off of it.
 Wolfstein then exclaimed: "I am thine!"
 Then he awoke from his dream.